Ambita/samhandling_megler_boligbyggelag_docs/README.md

 #### Extra response fields specific for early clarification

+* ordreMottatt (order received date) - when the clarification is received
 * utlysingssted (annonuncement location) - where the clarification is annonunced
 * utlysingsdato (annonuncement date) - when the clarification will be annonunced
 * meldefrist (deadline) - respondants need to report before this time